 Muscle building (Anabolic) hormones

 Hormones have varied but specific functions.
-The three hormones with the most significant influence on muscle are Testosterone, growth hormone (GH), and insulin-like growth factor (IGF-1).
+The three hormones with the most significant influence on muscle are testosterone, growth hormone (GH), and insulin-like growth factor (IGF-1).
 These three hormones increase strength and help you build muscle.
-Supporting hormones such as cortisol, epinephrine, norepinephrine, and glucagon increase glucose availability, your body’s primary source of energy to fuel your training.
+In addition, supporting hormones, such as cortisol, epinephrine, norepinephrine, and glucagon, increase glucose availability, your body’s primary energy source to fuel your training.

 Building muscle while you sleep

 Your body repairs, recuperate, and rebuild as you sleep.
-To build muscle at rest, your body needs three critical hormones: cortisone, growth hormone, and testosterone.
+Your body needs three critical hormones to build muscle at rest: cortisone, growth hormone, and testosterone.
 Also, if you don’t get a good night’s sleep each night, your lack of sleep will negatively affect those hormones.
-A lack of sleep lowers the available testosterone level, which means your muscle-building efforts won’t be effective.
-Finally, you will also experience decreased growth hormone levels resulting in less fat loss and a higher cortisone level, resulting in more fat being stored.
+In addition, a lack of sleep lowers the testosterone level, which means your muscle-building efforts won’t be practical.
+Finally, you will also experience decreased growth hormone levels, resulting in less fat loss and a higher cortisone level, resulting in more fat being stored.

 Here are four steps you can take to improve your levels of anabolic hormones:

-1. Get 8 hours of sleep each night.
-As you sleep, protein metabolism occurs at a higher rate thanks to a spike in GH release within the first hour of restful sleep.
+- Get 8 hours of sleep each night.
+As you sleep, protein metabolism occurs higher thanks to a spike in GH release within the first hour of restful sleep.
 Also, smaller bursts of GH are released every four hours.
 The more sleep you get, the more GH you produce.

-3. Train with heavy, high-intensity exercises.
-Focus on compound, multi-joint exercises (squats, lunges, pull-ups, and presses) at high-intensity with minimal rest between sets to increase GH, IGF-1, and testosterone secretion.
+- Train with heavy, high-intensity exercises.
+Focus on compound, multi-joint exercises (squats, lunges, pull-ups, and presses) at high intensity with minimal rest between sets to increase GH, IGF-1, and testosterone secretion.

-4. Drink a high protein, low carbohydrate drink after training.
-This post-workout drink may be the most important “meal” of your training day.
-Finally, protein consumption immediately after a workout allows for the proper “building blocks” to be in plentiful supply, while adding some carbs will cause an insulin spike that will help move those muscle-building nutrients directly into your muscle cells.
+- Drink a high protein, low carbohydrate drink after training.
+This post-workout drink may be your training day’s most important “meal.”
+Finally, protein consumption immediately after a workout allows for the proper “building blocks” to be in plentiful supply.
+Adding some carbs will cause an insulin spike that will help move those muscle-building nutrients directly into your muscle cells.